 It’s no secret that most American cities were built for the age of cars and autos have taken precedence in urban planning since WWII.
 Florida’s population also exploded in the age of air conditioning, which means there isn’t much of an urban core in metro areas like Tampa Bay.
 Add to that a Republican state legislature that thinks public transport is for minority losers and you’ve got an often difficult job in getting from A to B without your own car in Florida cities.

-It’s not all gloom and doom though: in parts of Tampa Bay you can get around without a car if you try.
+It’s not all gloom and doom though: you can get around Tampa Bay without a car in many areas if you try.
 This is true for St. Petersburg, St. Pete Beach, Clearwater, and urban Tampa itself.
 If you’ve got a bike, options are even better.
-If you’re in the area during the winter, there may be ferry moving back and forth between downtown Tampa and downtown St. Pete.
+If you’re in the area during the winter, there may be a ferry moving back and forth between downtown Tampa and downtown St. Pete even.

 Here’s how to get around without renting a car in Tampa Bay.

 Options keep getting better all the time in downtown Tampa and when I’ve lived there I have been able to go a week or two without getting in my car if I’m not carting my daughter somewhere.
 That’s because it’s one of the most walkable cities you could ask for and I can ride for a long way on my bike without having to deal much with cars.
 This is partly thanks to the 2.2-mile Riverwalk that extends from near the cruise ship dock past the Lightning hockey arena up to the Waterworks area.
 It goes by the convention center, a few parks, the fine arts museum, and the children’s museum.
 It’s also near plenty of hotels, bars, and restaurants.